-BANDS (Behavioral and Neurodevelopmental Services) is a group of providers at Dartmouth-Hitchcock who work with children, adolescents, and young adults and their families dealing with Autism Spectrum and other neurodevelopmental disorders.
+BANDS (Behavioral and Neurodevelopmental Services) is a group of providers at Dartmouth Health who work with children, adolescents, and young adults and their families dealing with Autism Spectrum and other neurodevelopmental disorders.

 Our multidisciplinary group of providers, education consultants, and resource specialists come from: